 Lucrative venture

-In essence, holiday let allow owners to rent them out and for a lot more than the typical rental home; the holiday investment can be rented out occasionally throughout the year earning more income.
+In essence, holiday lets allow owners to rent them out for a lot more than the typical rental home; the holiday investment can be rented out occasionally throughout the year earning more income.

 In terms of taxes, furnished holiday properties aren’t treated the same.
 Since they’re essentially businesses and treated as investments by the taxman, they attract tax relief claims, particularly on the interest on a mortgage.
 Conversely, buy to let’s usually see their tax relief decrease.
 Whilst this is a lucrative venture care must be taken not to let the house fall into disrepair and thus avoid any housing disrepair claims.

-A property is treated as a holiday let once it has met certain criteria, such as being fully furnished for holiday accommodation and available not less than 210 days yearly.
-You can still enjoy some vacation time in the property within the 22 weeks that remain, meaning you can earn and still spend some quality time on your holiday let.
+Property is treated as a holiday let once it has met certain criteria, such as being fully furnished for holiday accommodation and available not less than 210 days yearly.
+You can still enjoy some vacation time in the property within the 22 weeks that remain, meaning you can earn and still spend some quality time on your holiday.

 Let for days not months

-In buy to let mortgages, take account of the projected annual rental income; the property will be rented out for a long time with the assured tenancy of not less than 6-12 months.
-However, holiday let mortgages are different and unique since the properties are let to tourists, people on transit, holidaymakers among others, for a few days or a few weeks and not months or over one year.
+In buy-to-let mortgages, take account of the projected annual rental income; the property will be rented out for a long time with an assured tenancy of not less than 6-12 months.
+However, holiday let mortgages are different and unique since the properties are let to tourists, people in transit, and holidaymakers among others, for a few days or a few weeks and not months or over one year.

 At the same time, holiday lets don’t attract users all the time as most travellers arrive at certain peak months.
 Thus the income can fluctuate a lot without any guarantee of picking up.
 As a result, the holiday let mortgage you get will be closely determined by a projected income figure and hardly a precise rental income amount.